Skip to main content

 1. Click the filter icon on the filtered column header (the icon appears highlighted when a filter is active)

-2. Clear the filter criteria or select “Show All” to remove the filter from that column
+2. In the filter dropdown, click Clear to remove the filter from that column

 3. The grid updates immediately, and the column header filter indicator is removed